 (male) Althur, Anthur, ..

-Arthur is a very popular first name for men (#48 out of 1220) and also a very popular surname or last name for all people (#1227 out of 88799).
-(1990 U.S. Census)
+Arthur is a very prominent first name for males (#48 out of 1220, Top 4%) and also a very prominent surname for both adults and children (#1172 out of 150436, Top 1%).
+(2000 U.S. Demographics)

 Arthur reached its highest position of #14 in the U.S. during the years 1890-1899, and is at #292 presently.
 (Top Baby Names, 2015)

 Which version is better?with its variant forms and related boy names.
 Prominent variation forms of Arthur (#292 a year ago) are Arturo (#515 a year ago), Artie, Arthor, Arther and Art.
 Usage of these forms of Arthur was common a century ago (median #955) and has become much diminished since (#1467, ▼94%), with forms such as Arther going out of style.

 Similar NamesRecommended names are Altaer, Altair, Altayr, Alter, Altus, Ancher, Anchor, Ankur, Anteus, Antun, Arch▼, Archard, Archer▲, Archerd, Archie▼, Archy, Argus, Arius, Arjun▲, Arnau, Arnaud, Arnou, Arnoud, Arnout, Arnoux, Artemus, Artimus, Arun, Asher▲, Ashur, Athan, Athol, Athos, Autha, Azur, Lothur, Mcarthur and Zahur.
 These names tend to be less frequently used than Arthur.